Impact of Geant4's Electromagnetic Physics Constructors on Accuracy and Performance of Simulations for Rare Event Searches: Studied Electromagnetic Physics Constructors

 \section{Studied Electromagnetic Physics Constructors}

-\geant{} provides several predefined sets of EM physics models called EM physics constructors, which offer users an easy way to implement a consistent set of EM physics models.
+\geant{} provides several predefined sets of EM physics processes, models, and their parameter settings called EM physics constructors, which offer users an easy way to consistently implement a set of EM interactions.
 Often they are tuned for specific use cases, e.g.\ higher simulation performance but less low energy precision (\texttt{G4EmStandardPhysics\_option1}) or vice versa (\texttt{G4EmStandardPhysics\_option4}).
 A further advantage of using these predefined physics constructors is that they are tested on a regular basis by the \geant{} developers.
-The composition of a physics constructor, i.e.\ what physics models are included, can change between different \geant{} versions.
+The composition of a physics constructor, i.e.\ what physics processes and models are included, and how their parameters are set, can change between different \geant{} versions.
 In the following, we use \geant{} version 10.6.3.